How To Choose a Guitar Teacher For Your Child

 What are you really looking for in guitar lessons for your child?

 These are the common things we’ve heard from parents.
-It’s important that you find a guitar teacher who understands how great guitar lessons can be for a child, and teacher them the relevant skills to go forward in an engaging fashion.
+It’s important that you find a guitar teacher who understands how great guitar lessons can be for a child, and teach them the relevant skills to go forward in an engaging fashion.
 Rather than “just” providing standard guitar lessons.
 We know they can be so much more than that.

 How much are the lessons from this guitar teacher?

 If one teacher takes 5 years to get your child to a level, and another takes 1 year, you would actually be saving money with a more expensive teacher who only takes 1 year.
-We know, because we’ve seen students come to us having spent years learning with other teachers only to have the same result as students who have been with us for a short while.
+We know because we’ve seen students come to us having spent years learning with other teachers only to have the same result as students who have been with us for a short while.

 Or even worse, you get a cheap guitar teacher who gets your child to end up hating their instrument.
 And yes, we’ve seen that too.
 So it’s vital that you get the right guitar teacher.